jlyheden/torganizer/README.md

 Artist Name/Album Name/<discId><trackNumber> - <title>.<ext>
 ```

-ID3 tags are updated to reflect the information collected.
+Music file metadata is updated to reflect the information collected.

 ## Running it